maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 Uncertainties are indicated using a `*` notation.
 Rather than have a full `Unresolved Questions` section at the end, where applicable there is an `Uncertainties` list in each section.

-The use of `**` is to denote an idea that came from Shu's diagram/proposal.

 ## Motivations

 So far, we have failed to arrive at a well-defined process for releasing our code.
 With launch